-Geothermal Energy
+Geothermal Energy Operations

-The Company is likewise involved in the exploration, development and production of geothermal energy.
-It has been awarded service contracts for various areas by the Department of Energy, which prescribes the periods and programs for these service contracts pursuant to Presidential Decree No. 87, for the Mabini Geothermal Service Contract and pursuant to R.A.
-9513 (Renewable Energy Act of 2008) for the subsequent geothermal service contracts.
+The Company is involved in the exploration, development and production of geothermal energy.
+It has been awarded service contracts for various areas by the Department of Energy (DOE), which prescribes the periods and programs for these service contracts pursuant to Presidential Decree No. 87, for the Mabini Geothermal Service Contract and pursuant to R.A.
+9513 (Renewable Energy Act of 2008) for the other geothermal service contracts.

-Mabini, Batangas Geothermal Service Contract
+Mabini Geothermal Service Contract

-The Mabini, Batangas Geothermal Service Contract was awarded to the Company on July 10, 2008.
+The Mabini Geothermal Service Contract was awarded to the Company on July 10, 2008.
 The contract area is approximately 32.5 square kilometers and covers the Calumpan Peninsula.
 The contract period for exploration is 5 years, and was extended up to 2017.

-The Company has secured the commitments of the Local Government Units which indicated support to the project.
+The Company has secured the commitments of the local government units which indicated support to the project.
 The Certificate of Non Coverage was issued by the Environmental Management Bureau on March 25, 2009 and the Certificate of Non Overlap from the National Commission on Indigenous People was issued on April 15, 2009.

-The Company has conducted the first stage of the exploration program consisting of geophysical and geological surveys covering 3,481 hectares in the Calumpan Peninsula, Mabini, Batangas.
+The first stage of the exploration program consisted of geophysical and geological surveys covering 3,481 hectares in the Calumpan Peninsula, Mabini, Batangas.
 A Controlled Source Magneto-Telluric Survey covering the area had been conducted and completed on March 8, 2010.
 The data obtained from the survey had been processed by a Japanese consultant, with the objective of establishing the geothermal resource and the exploration drilling site in the area.

-The Company has completed due diligence studies and preliminary technical data collection, collation and re-evaluation as part of its commitment under Sub Phase 1 (Years 1 and 2) of the work program committed with the DOE.
-Initial assessments disclosed that the area has a good potential for a 20-megawatts capacity and could be developed within a 2-year period considering the existence of adequate infrastructure, adjacency to transmission lines and a strong power demand in the area.
+The Company completed due diligence studies and preliminary technical data collection, collation and re-evaluation as part of its work program commitment with the DOE.
+Initial assessments disclosed that the area has a good potential for a 20-megawatts capacity and could be developed considering the existence of adequate infrastructure, adjacency to transmission lines and a strong power demand in the area.